kerrj/yoloparser/README.md

 # Boxes Around Robots
 Ever wonder if using neural nets for object detection in FTC is possible?
 This page leads you through how!

-If you'd like to see immediate results download the app on the Google Play store titled "**FTC Neural Net Demo**".
+If you'd like to see immediate results download the app on the Google Play store titled <a href="https://play.google.com/store/apps/details?id=com.justin.ftcnndemo">"FTC Neural Net Demo"</a>.

 If you'd like to spend some time learning about neural nets and how you can use them in FTC, read on!